Predicting the diversity of early epidemic spread on networks: Introduction

 One critical question in Washington after over a month with only a handful of detected cases, was whether this chain of events suggested a single tree of very few local transmissions, or multiple distinct introduction events from abroad.
 Despite decades of disease modeling, the community was ill-equipped to answer this question.
 The problem is challenging in part because of inadequate testing at the time, and also because well-established disease models often operate on deterministic mechanisms designed to describe the average behavior of large epidemics and not the random, discrete nature of small transmission chains.
 The looming question of whether a local COVID-19 outbreak would die off by itself or become a disaster, can only be modeled using tools capturing the stochasticity, or randomness, of person-to-person contact.
 To accurately model the potential outcomes of an epidemic based on limited case data, tools that capture the random nature of disease spread along with the structure of the population are required.

-In this work, we analyze the diversity of early epidemic courses.
+In this paper, we analyze the diversity of early epidemic courses.
 In doing so, we also hope to provide analytical tools to inform disease forecasts by accounting for the heterogeneity and stochastic nature of disease transmission.

 Since the introduction of mean-field epidemic models, deterministic models of disease spread have continued to evolve in complexity and detail.
 Kermack and McKendrick's early work \cite{kermack1927contributionA, kermack1927contributionB, kermack1927contributionC} gave rise to compartmental models, in which the population under study is divided into two or more states.
-The most traditional model is known as the SIR model, where the population is divided into susceptible, infectious, and recovered states (or compartments), and the trajectory of the sizes of each compartment can be tracked analytically over time \cite{AndersonMay, KeelingRohani}.
-The standard compartmental model assumes homogeneous mixing of the population and is deterministic, meaning that a given set of initial conditions and disease transmission rates leads to the same expected outcome.
-Some extensions to this modeling framework relax these assumptions by including heterogeneous structure in the population \cite{pastor2015epidemic}, or modeling random fluctuations with stochastic differential equations \cite{Bolker1995, Huang1992, Camacho2015}.
-However, stochastic differential equations often do not allow extinction of the epidemic as a whole.
-Importantly, the uncertainty in the outcome of compartmental models is mostly a reflection of our uncertainty in model parameters.
+Perhaps the most widely known of these models is the susceptible-infectious-recovered (SIR) model, where the population is divided into susceptible, infectious, and recovered states (or compartments) and the trajectory of the sizes of each compartment can be tracked analytically over time \cite{AndersonMay, KeelingRohani}.
+The standard compartmental model assumes homogeneous mixing of the population and is deterministic, meaning that a given set of initial conditions and disease transmission rates always leads to the same expected outcome.
+A common extension to compartmental models is to relax the assumption of homogeneous mixing.
+One method for doing so is to derive mean-field equations for an epidemic process over contact networks, thereby introducing heterogeneous structure into the population \cite{pastor2015epidemic}.
+Similarly, it is possible to partition the population based on traits such as age, risk behaviors, or location and define how these partitions mix \cite{Ibana1990, Huang1992, Bolker1995, Lloyd2004}.
+While these approaches introduce more realistic contact behavior into a model, they fail to account for the inherently stochastic nature of disease spread; something of particular importance early in an outbreak.